The Mental Health Solution . com

 Second, maladaptive behaviors.
 You will be unable to avoid negative thinking unless you are assertive, set boundaries, take steps to resolve conflicts and prevent abuse.
 These items were discussed in my article on Anger Management.

-Third, spiritual warfare.
-Demons know each of us intimately and and will seek to adversely affect our emotions where they perceive we are the most vulnerable.
+Fourth, spiritual warfare.
+Demons know each of us intimately and will seek to adversely affect our emotions where they perceive we are the most vulnerable.
 They always have a plan and they never give up.
 And, if one thing doesn't work, they will try something else.

 Demonic forces seek to utilize existing footholds, strengthen them and acquire new footholds, whenever possible.